joined/units3/README.md

 They roughly correspond to the respective pages on the ESSE3 service.

-I recommend to use the excellent [httpie](https://github.com/jakubroztocil/httpie) to test the API (it's like cURL with superpowers).
+I recommend using the excellent [httpie](https://github.com/jakubroztocil/httpie) to test the API (it's like cURL with superpowers).

 Sample request for the `home` resource: